 Income estimates have ranged from $1,000 to $5,000 per month.
 The essential question is whether this goes to everyone or those in most need, and it would be ongoing, or until that person gets a stable job.

-One of the greatest fears opponents of UBI point to whether those who receive guaranteed income will have enough incentives to work.
-It is a real question and may drive the stipend distributed to a lower level, so work motivation is not lost.
+One of the greatest fears opponents of UBI point to is whether those who receive guaranteed income will have enough incentives to work.
+It is a fundamental question and may drive the stipend distributed to a lower level, so work motivation is not lost.
 We feel strongly about the virtues of work and how working goes beyond sole compensation.

 What Is The Cost And How Would It Be Paid

 In recent years, estimated costs ranged from $2.5 trillion to $3 trillion.
 The pandemic has driven up our budget deficit.
-Those who are unemployed or own small businesses still need more financial support in the near-term.
+Those who are unemployed or own small businesses still need more financial support in the near term.
 Of course, to figure out what UBI would depend on a few factors:

 How large is the recipient base?
 Andrew Yang, 2020 Presidential candidate, had worked on a $2.8 trillion plan in which every US citizen would get $1,000 per month (or $12,000 annually).
-Yang’s plan uses higher taxes and cost savings from reducing an existing government plan to finance the UBI.
+Yang’s plan uses higher taxes and costs savings from reducing an existing government plan to finance the UBI.

 Does UBI replace the current welfare social program and other programs, and could there be cost savings?
 Many point to eliminating the federal welfare program at an annual cost of $1 trillion.